Édouard Muller (businessman): World War I

 As the First World War was drawing to an end Nestlé move the Muller family to Paris where it now had one of its headquarters.
 Nestlé at this time was in trouble due to the huge stocks of products, including large quantities of sweetened condensed milk with coffee flavor.
-In order to sell products a good deal of traveling was necessary.
+To sell products a good deal of traveling was necessary.
 Edouard traveled to Egypt in sweltering heat.
 In 1918 the British troops were still in Egypt and they could use the goods he had to dispose of.

 Edouard was promoted to manager for the European and Latin American markets at the Paris headquarters.
 Edouard faced a surplus of canned food for which demand had dropped and disposal became a difficulty.
 All merchants faced difficult times as well.
-Nestlé and the Anglo Swiss Milk Company did not escape the financial crisis that developed after the 1914 to 1918 war.
+Nestlé and the Anglo-Swiss Milk Company did not escape the financial crisis that developed after the 1914 to 1918 war.
 The company had suffered such losses that the nominal value of its shares had to be cut in half in 1921.
 Creditor banks took some control over the organization and lent additional monies to the business and controlled the corporate recovery to some degree.
-Louis Dapples, a Swiss who had been living in Italy, with a long banking career and international ties was appointed Chairman and Chief Executive Officer of Nestlé.
-At that time, Nestlé had several head offices including one in London with Mr. L. Auget as President, one in Paris with Mr. A Liotard and another in Cham with Mr. Page and one in Vevey, Switzerland with Mr. Roussy, whose family held a large block of Nestlé stock.
-Dapples reorganized Nestlé and those four aforementioned managers were forced to quit.
-Dapples looked for someone who had overall knowledge and sales experience to run the business with him.
-Muller was selected and was sent all over Europe to report on the actual situation facing various branches of the Nestlé group.
+Louis Dapples, a Swiss who had been living in Italy, with a long banking career and international ties was appointed chairman and chief executive officer of Nestlé.
+At that time, Nestlé had several head offices including London, Paris, Cham, and Vevey.
+After a reorganization forced managers in those four locations to quit, Muller was sent all over Europe to report on the actual situation facing various branches of the Nestlé group.
 Muller was away from home for months at a time collecting information and creating numerous reports.
-Edouard's opinion and heart felt that the foundation of Nestlé was still in healthy condition.
+Edouard held the opinion that the foundation of Nestlé was still in a healthy condition.